 Finally, address the determinants of health.
 This includes hydration, sleep, digestion, social support, loving relationships.
 Although these things are well understood by virtually everyone to matter, these are often the very things that are neglected in our busy lives.
 They are called determining factors of health for a reason.
 Just sleep deprivation alone (and millions of North Americans get less than optimal sleep) can cause cognitive impairment.
 When we ignore these simple needs, we set the stage for premature aging and ill health.

-Dr. Fraser Smith, ND, author of Keep Your Brain Young: A Health & Diet Program for your Brain, Including 150 Recipes, is a naturopathic doctor based in Vermont who trained at Canadian College of Naturopathic Medicine in Toronto, Ontario.
-He is also the author of the textbook Introduction to Principles and Practices of Naturopathic Medicine, which will be out in its 2nd edition in 2014.
+Dr. Fraser Smith, ND, author of Keep Your Brain Young: A Health & Diet Program for your Brain, Including 150 Recipes, is a naturopathic doctor based in Vermont, who trained at Canadian College of Naturopathic Medicine in Toronto, Ontario.
+He is also the author of the textbook Introduction to Principles and Practices of Naturopathic Medicine.